Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## LoRaWAN FPort

-The LoRaWAN MAC layers features a frame port field in all frames.
+The LoRaWAN MAC layer features a frame port field in all frames.
 This field (FPort) is 8-bit long and the values from 1 to 223 can be used.
 It allows LoRaWAN network and application to identify data.

+When transfering a SCHC packet without fragmentation, the FPort is used to encode the ruleID.
+SCHC C/D SHALL concatenate the FPort field with the LoRaWAN payload to retrieve the SCHC Packet.
+See [](#Comp) for details.

+When transfering a SCHC Fragment, the SCHC F/R SHALL concatenate the FPort field with the LoRaWAN payload to retrieve the SCHC Fragment.
+See [](#Frag) for details.

 A fragmentation session with application payload transferred from device to server, is called uplink fragmentation session.
-It uses FPortUpShort or FPortUpDefault for data uplink and its associated SCHC control downlinks.
+It uses a range of FPorts for data uplink and its associated SCHC control downlinks, named FPortsUp in this document.
 The other way, a fragmentation session with application payload transferred from server to device, is called downlink fragmentation session.
-It uses FPortDown for data downlink and its associated SCHC control uplinks.
+It uses another range of FPorts for data downlink and its associated SCHC control uplinks, named FPortsDown in this document.

 FPorts can use arbitrary values inside the allowed FPort range and must be shared by the end-device, the Network Server and SCHC gateway.
 The uplink and downlink SCHC ports must be different.
-In order to improve interoperability, it is recommended to use:

-* FPortUpShort = 20
-* FPortUpDefault = 21
-* FPortDown = 22
+Mechanism to share those FPorts values is out-of-scope of this document.

-Those are recommended values and are application defined.
-Also application can have multiple fragmentation session between a device and one or several SCHC gateways.
-A set of three FPort values is required for each gateway instance the device is required to communicate with.
+Application can have multiple fragmentation session between a device and one or several SCHC gateways.
+A set of FPort values is required for each gateway instance the device is required to communicate with.

-The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
-Similarly, the only downlink messages using the FPortUpShort or FPortUpDefault ports are the fragmentation SCHC control messages of an uplink fragmentation session.
+The only uplink messages using the FPortsDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
+Similarly, the only downlink messages using the FPortsUp ports are the fragmentation SCHC control messages of an uplink fragmentation session.

 ## Rule ID management

-SCHC-over-LoRaWAN SHOULD support encoding RuleID on 6 bits (64 possible rules).
+RuleID is encoded in the LoRaWAN FPort for SCHC C/D. LoRaWAN supports up to 222 application FPorts.
+SCHC-over-LoRaWAN defines FPort ranges dedicated to SCHC F/R. Application MAY reserve some FPort values for other needs.

-The RuleID 0 is reserved for fragmentation.
-The RuleID 63 is used to tag packets for which SCHC compression was not possible (no matching Rule was found).
+RuleIDs ranges FPortsUp and FPortsDown are reserved for fragmentation.
+A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found).

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID different from 0 means that the fragmentation is not used, thus the packet should be send to C/D layer.
+A RuleID not in FPortsUp nor FPortsDown ranges means that the fragmentation is not used, thus the packet should be send to C/D layer.

 ## IID computation